peterpeterparker/daviddalbusco.com/src/blog/take-photo-and-access-the-picture-library-in-your-pwa-without-plugins.md

 ### Before we start

 The following solution works just fine in a Progressive Web App but are not going to work in an iOS and Android application you would develop with web technologies.
-Therefore, if you are targeting the web, both above platforms and only want to write one single code base for all of these, I could advice you to have a look, for example, to [Capacitor](https://capacitor.ionicframework.com).
+Therefore, if you are targeting the web, both above platforms and only want to write one single code base for all of these, I could advise you to have a look, for example, to [Capacitor](https://capacitor.ionicframework.com).

 ### Getting started